-Staff wellbeing during pandemic
+Case study - Staff wellbeing during pandemic

-he pandemic was a challenging time for our employees for a whole host of different reasons.
+The pandemic was a challenging time for our employees for a whole host of different reasons.
 People had anxieties about coming into work, concerns about loved ones and the added stresses of balancing work and childcare with schools closing, among others.